15 Ways to Celebrate Mother’s Day: Activity and Gift Ideas for Mom

 9. Relax with music

-Another activity that can be enjoyed in person together or via video call or telephone is to listen to music together.
+Another activity that can be enjoyed in person or via video call or phone is listening to music together.

 If you both play the same song, you can listen or even sing along together.